 Konecranes’ Internal Audit function is an independent unit, which assists the organization in achieving its objectives.
 The unit evaluates the efficiency of risk management, control and governance processes.

 Internal Audit operates according to an audit plan approved by the Board’s Audit Committee.
 The unit’s working methods are based on the professional standards laid down by the Institute of Internal Auditors (IIA) and focus on process-oriented engagement rather than solely entity-based auditing.
-Internal audit results are reported to audited units’ operative management, local subsidiaries’ Chair of the Board (internal Board) and relevant KLT members.
+Internal audit results are reported to the audited units’ operative management, local subsidiaries’ Chair of the Board (internal Board) and relevant KLT members.
 Remediation follow-ups are coordinated by Internal Audit and the Group Internal Controls function.
 Remediated findings are verified by Internal Audit in separate re-audits.

 All Internal Audit activities are reported to the Konecranes Leadership Team and the Board’s Audit Committee on a regular basis.
 Internal Audit is responsible to the Audit Committee.